 - One rubella vaccine given on or after your first birthday and dates 1969 or later.

 - Immunity to measles, mumps, and rubella as documented by blood test (MMR titer).
-Original lab report MUST be submitted to the Health Service Center.
+Original lab report MUST be submitted to the Health Services Center.

 Acceptable Proof of Immunity

 - Childhood immunization card signed and stamped by the medical providers

 - Immunization records from your doctor’s office (signed and stamped by doctor or clinic)

 - High school or prior college’s immunization records

 - Blood test, including original lab report, proving immunity to measles, mumps, and rubella (MMR titer)